rackerlabs/support-how-to/content/rackspace-email/recover-a-deleted-rackspace-email-mailbox.md

 product_url: rackspace-email
 ---

 This article explains how to recover a Rackspace Email mailbox that was deleted with the last 14 days.

 To recover a Rackspace Email mailbox, create a new mailbox using the same username as the recently deleted mailbox.
 You'll be prompted with the option to restore the mailbox from the backup stored on our system.

 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/Screen%20Shot%202015-01-21%20at%202.53.38%20PM.png" width="699" height="410" />

--   Click **Restore** to restore all messages to the new mailbox.
+-   To restore all messages to the new mailbox, click **Restore**.
--   To create the mailbox without restoring any messages, select **No thanks, just create new mailbox**.
+-   To create the mailbox without restoring any messages, click **No thanks, just create new mailbox**.